-The "minimum core obligations" of each of the rights enshrined in the Covenant impose, in the Committee's view, a duty on states "to ensure the satisfaction of, at the very least, minimum essential levels of each of the rights" regardless of their level of economic development.
-Failure by the state to meet these minimum levels amounts to a prima facie presumption that it has violated the Covenant-a presumption that can only be discharged if the state can demonstrate that "every effort has been made to use all resources that are at its disposition in an effort to satisfy, as a matter of priority, those minimum obligations".
-Over the past two decades, the Committee has adopted a number of General Comments which further define the minimum core of Covenant rights such as the right to food, water, health, housing, and education.
-While finding consensus on the content of the minimum core concept and its application to specific states has proved difficult, its value lies in insisting that states should always give first priority to fulfilling a basic minimum of ESC rights universally, for all those within its jurisdiction, over and above all other policy and economic objectives, thus creating a higher burden of proof on states to demonstrate they are using the maximum of their available resources to achieve these outcomes.
+The 'minimum core obligations' of each of the rights enshrined in the Covenant impose, in the Committee's view, a duty on states 'to ensure the satisfaction of, at the very least, minimum essential levels of each of the rights' regardless of their level of economic development.
+Failure by the state to meet these minimum levels would lead to a prima facie presumption that it has violated the Covenant-a presumption that can only be discharged if the state can demonstrate that 'every effort has been made to use all resources that are at its disposition in an effort to satisfy, as a matter of priority, those minimum obligations'.
+Over the past two decades, the Committee has adopted a number of General Comments which further define the minimum core of Covenant rights such as the right to food, water, health, housing, and education. $^{18}$ Finding consensus on the content of the minimum core concept and its application to specific states has proved difficult.
+Courts in some countries, such as South Africa, have rejected the concept, though others, such as Germany and Switzerland, have used it to translate constitutional principles of human dignity into positive state obligations.
+Despite its imprecision, the appeal of the minimum core concept lies in its insistence that states must give first priority to fulfilling a basic minimum of ESC rights, universally, for all those within its jurisdiction, over and above all other policy and economic objectives, thus creating a higher burden of proof on states to demonstrate they are using the maximum of their available resources to achieve these outcomes.
 Looking ahead, concepts from other fields may increasingly enrich the definition of the minimum core.
-For example, the "Social Protection Floor Initiative" (SPF Initiative), adopted in 2009 as one of the UN's nine key priorities to cope with the global financial crisis, mandates national task forces to develop definitions of the social protection floor, which may be relevant in further defining minimum essential levels of ESC rights fulfillment.
+For example, the 'Social Protection Floor Initiative' (SPF Initiative), adopted in 2009 as one of the UN's nine key strategies to cope with the global financial crisis, mandates national task forces to develop definitions of the social protection floor, which may be relevant in further defining minimum essential levels of ESC rights fulfillment.